DCC Roadshow Northwest England

 PROGRAMME

-Speakers on Day 1 include:
+Speakers and presentations on Day 1:

-- Professor Martin Hall, Vice Chancellor, University of Salford / Chair of the UK Open Access Implementation Group
+- Professor Martin Hall, Vice Chancellor, University of Salford / Chair of the UK Open Access Implementation Group [slides]

-- Professor Terrence Fernando, Director of ThinkLab, University of Salford
+- Professor Terrence Fernando, Director of ThinkLab, University of Salford [slides]

-- Meik Poschen, MaDAM and MiSS Projects, University of Manchester
+- Meik Poschen, MaDAM and MiSS Projects, University of Manchester [slides]

 - Rachel Kane, Research Data Management Project Manager, Research and Innovation Services, University of Sheffield